Semantic-Enhanced Time-Series Forecasting via Large Language Models: Related Works

 \subsection{Adapter-based LLM Fine-Tune}

-Existing methods show that fine-tuning LLMs~\cite{time-LLM,FPT,llmtime} not only consumes computational resources but also degrades forecasting performance across data from different domains.
-Adapter-based fine-tuning techniques~\cite{lora, lqlora, memorylora, D-Lora, power} have demonstrated efficient adaptation to task-specific distributions in various task~\cite{DINO, llava,multimodal}.
-Empirical studies, such as Gupta \textit{et al.}\cite{Loraexp}, validate the effectiveness of LoRA-style fine-tuning in boosting time-series forecasting performance.
-AutoTimes\cite{autotimes} incorporates LoRA~\cite{lora} into GPT-2~\cite{GPT2}, achieving substantial improvements in long-range prediction scenarios.
-However, the success of these fine-tuning techniques is highly contingent upon algorithmic design choices~\cite{S2IP-LLM, FPT, time-LLM}, and the transferability of these methods across diverse time-series domains remains unclear.
+Existing methods show that fine-tuning LLMs~\citep{time-LLM,FPT,llmtime} not only consumes computational resources but also degrades forecasting performance across data from different domains.
+Adapter-based fine-tuning techniques~\citep{lora, lqlora, memorylora, power, dloara} have demonstrated efficient adaptation to task-specific distributions in various tasks~\citep{DINO, llava,multimodal}.
+Empirical studies, e.g., Gupta \textit{et al.}\citep{Loraexp}, validate the effectiveness of LoRA-style fine-tuning in boosting time-series forecasting performance.
+AutoTimes\citep{autotimes} incorporates LoRA~\citep{lora} into GPT-2~\citep{GPT2}, achieving substantial improvements in long-range prediction scenarios.
+However, the success of these fine-tuning techniques is highly contingent upon algorithmic design choices~\citep{S2IP-LLM, FPT, time-LLM}, and the transferability of these methods across diverse time-series domains remains unclear.
 We contend that current adapters, while enhancing LLMs' understanding of semantic structures, are not designed to capture temporal patterns effectively.
-In contrast, the Time-Adapter is specifically designed to model short-term and long-term dependencies, enabling LLMs to better adapt to temporal forecasting tasks.
+In contrast, the Time-Adapter is specifically designed to model short- and long-term dependencies, helping LLMs adapt to temporal forecasting tasks.